-Deepika Padukone Reveals How She Bagged Her Bollywood Debut Film Without An Audition!
+Deepika Padukone Reveals How She Bagged Her Bollywood Debut Without An Audition!

 Deepika Was Offered The Lead Role Without An Audition

 The choreographer-turned director called in Deepika for a few meetings and a "look test," which would transform her into the style of a 1970s star.
-"When she wore that costume and that hairstyle, she looked stunning," recalled Farah to the magazine adding that she offered her the role without any audition.
+"When she wore that costume and that hairstyle, she looked stunning," recalled Farah to the magazine adding that she offered the role without any audition.

-Farah Khan Walks Down The Memory Lane
+Farah Khan Walks Down Memory Lane

 "Everybody said, 'What's wrong with you?
 Any top actress in the country would give an arm and a leg to do this movie.
 I said, 'No, I want to launch her," recalled the 'Tees Maar Khan' director.

-It's All About Gut Feeling
+It's All About The Gut Feeling

 Deepika told the magazine, "I should go back and ask them, 'What were you guys thinking?
 Why did you not audition me?
 Why did you risk crores of rupees on me?'"
 To which, Khan replied, "I just had a gut feeling."

-Deepika Was Nervous On The First Day Of Shooting
+Deepika Was Nervous On The First Day Of Shoot

 Revealing how the actress was visibly shaking on the first day of shoot, Farah said, "For the first time I realized, 'Oh, my God, she's nervous.
 Because she always took everything in stride.
 If she had butterflies in her stomach, it never showed on her face."